 There are pit toilets at the trailhead.

 Only attempt this route during moderate or low avalanche conditions.
 The steep slope at the head of the White River valley can be very dangerous.
+During high avalanche danger use Boy Scout Ridge for an out-and-back trip and avoid the head of the White River Valley.
 Understand how to evaluate avalanche conditions and when to stay off avalanche prone slopes.
 You can see avalanche forecasts here: Northwest Avalanche Center

 National Weather Service Snow Level forecast: Northern Oregon Cascades

 6 miles roundtrip.
 Elevation at the trailhead is 4,250 feet.
 Total gain is 1,800 feet and loss is 1,800 feet.
 Highest elevation is 5,780 feet and the lowest elevation is 4,235 feet.

 Review: March 3, 2018, January 9, 2022, January 15, 2023

 The loop trip is not to be taken when avalanche danger is high and you are responsible for assessing the steep, open slope on this hike for avalanche danger and your own personal safety.
 Use the map to climb up along the PCT on Boy Scout Ridge and return the same way.

 From the northwest corner of the parking lot, follow the well-used path along White River.
 On a clear day the views of Mt.
 Hood with White River flowing in the foreground are spectacular.
 In winter the glacial melt is minimal and the river changes from milky white to a clear flowing stream.

 Enjoy the wonderful views going up the wide valley and you can find moments of solitude once you pass the sledding hills.
 White River never freezes over so take an opportunity to go to the water’s edge for the refreshing sounds and look for icicles that form at the water’s edge.